Criminal Liability Explained: Intent and Penalties

 Vicarious or Implied Liability

-Criminal liability law also recognizes situations in which the person who personally and directly engaged in the criminal act should not be held liable for the crime.
-Essentially, even though certain people committed a criminal act, they should not be held to account for it.
-The most obvious example is that of a person who is not guilty of a crime by reason of mental incapacity.
+Criminal liability law also recognizes situations in which the person who personally and directly engaged in the criminal act shouldn't be held liable for the crime.
+Essentially, even though certain people committed a criminal act, they shouldn't be held to account for it.
+The most obvious example is that of a person who isn't guilty of a crime by reason of mental incapacity.
 Another group exempted from certain criminal liability is minors.
 The rationale for exempting such individuals from liability is that these people are unable to form the type of intent required to make it fair to hold them to account for the crime.

-The law on criminal liability varies depending on the particular crime charged, the jurisdiction in which the person is charged, and other factors specific to the situation (such as the defendant's age).
-For questions about what is required to hold someone liable for a certain crime, check the article on that crime and in the state in question on this site.
+The laws and penalties for criminal liability vary depending on the particular crime charged, the jurisdiction in which the person is charged, and other factors specific to the situation (such as the defendant’s age).

 DEFEND YOUR RIGHTS